-Pursuant to the requirements of the Securities Act of 1933, as amended, the Registrant has duly caused this Pre-Effective Amendment No. 2 to the Registration Statement on Form N-2 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Charlotte, in the State of North Carolina, on the 16th day of September, 2013.
+Pursuant to the requirements of the Securities Act of 1933, as amended, the Registrant has duly caused this Pre-Effective Amendment No. 4 to the Registration Statement on Form N-2 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Charlotte, in the State of North Carolina, on the 20th day of September, 2013.

-Joseph B. Alala, III Chief Executive Officer, President and Chairman of the Board of Directors
+By: /s/ Joseph B. Alala, III

+Chief Executive Officer, President and Chairman of the Board of Directors

-Pursuant to the requirements of the Securities Act of 1933, as amended, this Pre-Effective Amendment No. 2 to the Registration Statement on Form N-2 has been signed by the following persons on behalf of the Registrant, and in the capacities indicated, on the 16th day of September, 2013.
+Pursuant to the requirements of the Securities Act of 1933, as amended, this Pre-Effective Amendment No. 4 to the Registration Statement on Form N-2 has been signed by the following persons on behalf of the Registrant, and in the capacities indicated, on the 20th day of September, 2013.

 Signature Title

 /s/ Joseph B. Alala, III Joseph B. Alala, III Chief Executive Officer, President and Chairman of the Board of Directors (Principal Executive Officer)

-John F. McGlinn Chief Operating Officer, Secretary and Treasurer
+Chief Operating Officer, Secretary and Treasurer

+John F. McGlinn

-/s/ Stephen A. Arnall Stephen A. Arnall Chief Financial Officer (Principal Financial Officer)
+/s/ Stephen A. Arnall Chief Financial Officer (Principal Financial Officer)

+Stephen A. Arnall

+Director

-M. Hunt Broyhill Director
+M. Hunt Broyhill

+Director

-H. Paul Chapman Director
+H. Paul Chapman

+Director

-Larry W. Carroll Director
+Larry W. Carroll

+Director

-R. Charles Moyer Director
+R. Charles Moyer

+By: /s/ Joseph B. Alala, III

-Joseph B. Alala, III Attorney-in-fact
+Joseph B. Alala, III

+Attorney-in-fact